 The art in the Official Bad Art Museum of Art is really more “tacky” or “kitschy” than “bad” — black velvet, glitter, cloying, bizarre, outmoded, or in poor taste.
 All these qualities are capable of putting a smile on someone’s face — either a grin borne of genuine adoration or a smirk born of irony.
-Either way, the art is capable of changing a person’s state, and is therefor not truly “bad”.
-It’s fun to call it bad art, though, so I won’t pass judgement on the name of the gallery.
+Either way, art is capable of changing a person’s state and is therefore not truly “bad”.
+It’s fun to call it bad art, though, so I won’t pass judgment on the name of the gallery.

 Here is some of the “so bad it’s good” art to be found at O.B.A.M.A.:

-The Cafe Racer itself is a comfortable, little beer, booze and coffee bar.
+The Cafe Racer itself is a comfortable, little beer, booze, and coffee bar.
 The people there were friendly.
 I enjoyed having the option to enjoy some delicious beers and strong coffee.
-Stop for the museum, stay for a drink and some conversion.
+Stop for the museum, stay for a drink and some conversation.

 A wish all bars offered good coffee, in addition to booze.

 I was last there in the spring of 2009.